avesoftware/AVECHECKER/README.md

 # AVECHECKER
-A simple light weigth checker for you
+A simple light-weight checker for you